G1DY/alx-system_engineering-devops/0x00-shell_basics/README.md

-Move the file betty from /tmp/ to /tmp/my_first_directory deleting the file betty
+deleting  the directory my_first_directory that is in the /tmp directory